 He erupted with laughter at his cleverness, then continued with his dream life.

-“I’d have a bunch of expensive cars in my gigantic garage and drive whichever one I want every day.
+“I’d have a bunch of expensive cars in my gigantic garage and drive whichever one I want each day.
 I’d eat in expensive restaurants where celebrities hang out, go to concerts and comedy shows and football and hockey games, too.
 And I’d buy the best seats in the house.
 I’d have the biggest TV they sell, a satellite system, big speakers, expensive furniture and I’d take vacations whenever I want.
 I’d go to Hawaii and Europe, I’d take cruises to the Caribbean and spend a week or two on a nice beach drinking cocktails.
 I could take care of business over the phone telling people what to do.
 It would be great.”

 “Sounds nice.
 What else would you do with your money?
 Who would you help?”